The District's Capital One Arena is home to the 2018 Stanley Cup Champions.

 Attending a Washington Capitals game is a time-honored tradition in DC's Penn Quarter/Chinatown neighborhood.
 Thousands of fans flock to the Capital One Arena 41 times between October and April, rocking the red to root on the Caps.
-In 2018, the team won the first Stanley Cup in the franchise's 44-year history.
-As the franchise embarks on another quest for the Cup, check out our favorite reasons to attend a game.
+In 2018, the team won the first Stanley Cup in franchise history.
+As the team embarks on another quest for the Cup, check out our favorite reasons to attend a game.
 You can also purchase specially discounted tickets that come with a Capitals hat.